 Students start by learning the fundamentals of digital electronics, computer architecture and networks and communications.
 Project oriented courses are offered during the early part of this program to provide students with theory and practice.
 At more advanced levels, subjects include structured programming, software engineering, compilers, operating systems, intelligent systems, embedded systems, real-time systems and VLSI systems.

-If you have any questions about Biomedical Engineering, please contact one of the following faculty:
+If you have any questions about Computer Engineering, please contact one of the following faculty:

 Computer Engineering option graduates have a wide range of career options open to them.
 Typical careers include: